Get News & Updates Directly To Your Inbox

 Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

-A stroke can strike anyone—no matter your age, ethnicity, or sex.
-There is no typical stroke victim.
-In the U.S., stroke is now more common in women than men.
-More than half of the 795,000 strokes that occur each year happen to women and 60 percent of stroke deaths occur in women.
+A stroke happens when blood can’t flow to the brain.
+A blood clot or bleeding in the brain is most often the cause.
+In the United States, stroke is now more common in women than men.
+More than half of the 795,000 strokes that occur each year happen to women.
+Nearly 60 percent of stroke deaths occur in women.

 If you suspect you or a loved one is having a stroke, call 911 right away.
 Time is essential for receiving lifesaving treatment.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.